overqint/hack_stuttgart_2019_finrelay/packages/dbank-transactions-test/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+# Troubleshooting

+if you get error messages like these while trying to execute `npm start`:

+`sh: tsdx: command not found
+npm ERR! code ELIFECYCLE
+npm ERR! syscall spawn
+npm ERR! file sh
+npm ERR! errno ENOENT
+npm ERR! dbank-transactions-test@0.1.0 start: `tsdx watch` npm ERR! spawn ENOENT npm ERR! npm ERR!
+Failed at the dbank-transactions-test@0.1.0 start script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging outp`

+#### execute in the same folder:
+`npm install`
+to install the missing dependencies